 This new curatorial fellowship programme intends to encourage and facilitate imaginative and high-quality museum projects that bring wider engagement with and understanding of the treasures held across the UK’s public collections.

 Headley Fellowships with Art Fund aims to give curators the time and resource to work with focused areas of their collections, deepening collections expertise within regional museums and sharing specialist knowledge across the sector.
-Deadline for applications is 15 October 2018.
+Deadline for applications is midnight on 15 October 2018.

 At its heart the programme aims to: